Louisiana Senate backs transgender sports ban veto override

 But Sen. Mike Fesi, a Houma Republican, told his colleagues they should think about their “daughters and granddaughters” and their “good, decent morals.”

-The Louisiana Constitution enacted in 1974 calls for a veto session to be scheduled automatically when a governor jettisons legislation.
-But a majority vote of either the House or Senate can scrap the gathering.
-Lawmakers had a tradition of canceling every veto session since then, no matter the makeup of the governor’s office or the legislative chambers — until now.

-Republican legislators decided in a near-bloc to hold the veto session, in a continuing escalation of disagreements with Edwards and an ongoing push to assert their constitutional independence.
+“I don’t know if the world can get any more dangerous,” he said.

+The veto session can last up to five days, but legislative leaders said they hope to wrap up before Saturday.
+In all, Edwards jettisoned 28 bills from the regular session that ended in June that lawmakers could consider for overrides — though that seemed unlikely.

-While convening the session required only majority support, Republicans will need the votes of Democrats or independents to reach the two-thirds required to successfully override a gubernatorial veto.
-And they face pressure from outside groups on both sides of the debates.
+While convening the session required only majority support, Republicans in the House need the votes of Democrats or independents to reach the two-thirds required to successfully override a gubernatorial veto.

-Lawmakers have only overturned two vetoes under the current constitution, both during regular sessions.

 Follow Melinda Deslatte on Twitter at http://twitter.com/melindadeslatte.